-Auroville have many visionary programmes here such as alternative healthcare, helping villages in the local area, organic farm work and renewable energy sources.
+Auroville has many visionary programmes here such as alternative healthcare, helping villages in the local area, organic farm work and renewable energy sources.

-Although there are plenty of resident volunteers who have made a lifetime commitment, you can volunteer for a temporary placement at a minimum of 6-12 months.
+Although there are plenty of resident volunteers who have made a lifetime commitment, you can volunteer for temporary placement for a minimum of 6-12 months.